shapeshifter/shapeshifter-specification/docs/use-case-descriptions/use-cases/validate-phase.md

 The DSO needs to make its own decisions about which FlexOffers to accept.
 FlexOffers can only be ordered once and have to be ordered as specified in the corresponding offer for the specified price.
-Only in situations where partial activation is supported and offered in the FlexOffer can the ISP power and price be altered to conform to the specifications from Section 2.4.4.
+Only in situations where partial activation is supported and offered in the FlexOffer can the ISP power and price be altered to conform to the specifications from Section [Flexibility trading between the AGR and DSO](../../general-description/validate-phase.md#flexibility-trading-between-the-agr-and-dso).
 After a successful FlexOrder transmission, the AGR is responsible for providing the ordered flexibility via an updated D-prognosis which reflects the traded flexibility.